finos/perspective/docs/md/development.md

 This will install a local copy of puppeteer via `yarn` the first time it is run, if a local puppeteer is not found.

+Python tests are configured to use the `UTC` timezone.
+If running tests locally, you might find that datetime-related tests fail to assert the correct values.
+To correct this, run tests with the `TZ=UTC`.

 ## Benchmarking